DanySK/slides-2025-unito-progmob-collektive/content/_generator.md

 }
 ```

-Performing alignment and projection manually is akin to managing memory manually in pure C:
+Manually handling alignment and projection is akin to manual memory management in pure C:
 exposes a *low-level mechanism* and is *very error-prone*.

 * **Alternative**: never reify fields, create contexts in which operations are aligned (Scafi2)